tkhamez/neucore/doc/Documentation.md

 Any number of EVE logins with different ESI scopes can be configured.
 Players can add ESI tokens to their characters for each of these logins.

 EVE logins can be added to apps so that they can use their tokens.
-Apps can always use the token of the default login (core.default).
+This also applied to the token of the default login (core.default).

 ## Groups